rebeca-lang/rebeca-lang.github.io/projects/LegatatoRebeca.md

 The implementation and source code for this project are available at the link below.
 All relevant materials, models, and transformation scripts can be accessed for further exploration and replication of the results.

 [ Implementation and cource code ](https://github.com/rebeca-lang/research-Legata-Rebeca-Thesis)

-Note that this is a fork of LINK.

 #### Thesis
 The full thesis document is available for download [ here ](https://mdh.diva-portal.org/smash/record.jsf?aq2=%5B%5B%5D%5D&c=71&af=%5B%5D&searchType=LIST_LATEST&sortOrder2=title_sort_asc&query=&language=sv&pid=diva2%3A1964348&aq=%5B%5B%5D%5D&sf=all&aqe=%5B%5D&sortOrder=author_sort_asc&onlyFullText=false&noOfRows=50&dswid=8338).
-LINK